 Skip to main content

 MCPcat automatically tracks MCP protocol events like tool calls and session initialization.
 Custom events let you go further and track actions specific to your application: feature usage, billing milestones, or anything else that matters to your product.
-Custom events appear in the session timeline alongside automatic events, so you get the full picture of what happened during a session.
+Custom events appear in the session replay timeline with a bolt icon, alongside automatic MCP events.
+The resourceName is used as the label.
+Click on any custom event to see its full details, including parameters, response, and message.
+If isError is set to true, the event is styled as an error in the timeline.

 Publishing Events